-1. Only use the gel version
+1. Use the gel version

 Using the liquid version of the glue can cause a mess.
 It’s also harder to apply and control compared to the gel version.

 Gel glue is thicker than regular glue, and you can easily manipulate it.
 Use the gel version for your aquarium and save yourself some trouble.
-(Related: Is gorilla glue gasoline resistant?)

 2. Don’t use too much glue